Constrained Abstractive Summarization: Preserving Factual Consistency with Constrained Generation

-To obtain the constraints automatically, we perform keyphrase extraction on the source documents and conduct constraint filtering to reduce noise.

-\start{Keyphrase Extraction (KPE)} The quality of constraints (keyphrases) is critical as they will be ``inserted'' to the summary.
-In preliminary experiments, we find commonly used unsupervised KPE methods \cite{campos2020yake} insufficient to provide high-quality constraints.
-Therefore, we use the state-of-the-art supervised KPE method, BERT-KPE \cite{sun2020joint}, to extract keyphrases from the source documents.
-To train BERT-KPE, we take the same data split as the corresponding summarization dataset.
-We hypothesize that entities and noun phrases in the source document carry the most critical information regarding factual consistency and thus take them as constraints.
-We use spaCy \cite{spacy2} to find named entities and noun phrases in the reference summaries of the training set, and treat those appearing in the source documents as positive samples.
-All N-grams up to $N=5$ are considered as constraint candidates for extraction.
+To obtain constraints automatically, we adopt a state-of-the-art supervised keyphrase extraction method, BERT-KPE~\cite{sun2020joint}, to extract keyphrases from the source document, as we find commonly used unsupervised methods \cite{campos2020yake} insufficient to provide high-quality constraints.
+Similar to recent studies \cite{nan-etal-2021-entity,narayan2021planning}, we focus on the factual consistency of entities and noun phrases.
+We use spaCy~\cite{spacy2} to find named entities and noun phrases in the reference summaries of the training set, and treat those appearing in the source documents as positive training examples.
+During test time, we exclude the extracted keyphrases appearing in $s'$ such that only constraints bringing additional information are used.

-\start{Constraint Filtering} Not all extracted keyphrases are important (\ie, appear in the reference summary) and many high-quality keyphrases have already been covered by the unconstrained summary $s'$.
-Therefore, we filter out the keyphrases appearing in $s'$ such that only constraints otherwise not presented in the summary (\ie, bringing additional information) are kept.
-To further reduce noise, we only take top 3 keyphrases with scores greater than 1.6 (defined by BERT-KPE) as constraints.
-As a result, the quality of the constraints and consequently the constrained summaries is ensured.